Hiimus/milestone-project-1/README.md

 - Membership: Having the users fill in a form when they click the "Choose" button.

-- More information about Styrk's "one-on-one personal training" and "barbell basics group course".
+- A page dedicated to inform about Styrk's "one-on-one personal training" and "barbell basics group course".
 ## Technologies Used

 ### Tools: